This article was updated on the 3rd September 2019.

 Larger robotic arms employ pneumatics or hydraulics instead of motors.
 Step motors move in proper increments, unlike ordinary motors.

-This approach enables the computer to move the arm precisely thereby repeating the same movement again and again.
+This approach enables the computer to move the arm precisely, thereby repeating the same movement again and again.
 It also features motion sensors to ensure that it moves at exact increments.

 On the other hand, an industrial robot consists of six joints that are analogous to a human arm.
 In this robot, the shoulder is fixed to a stationary base structure instead of a movable body.
 It has six degrees of freedom, whereas the human arm has seven degrees of freedom.

-- Cartesian robot - The robotic arm has three arms that operate along linear axes of control.
-Each of the arms is perpendicular to other two which enables them to reach various points in a three-dimensional space.
+- Cartesian robot - The robotic limb has three arms that operate along linear axes of control.
+Each of the arms is perpendicular to the other two which enables them to reach various points in a three-dimensional space.
 These arms can vary in size based on the application of the robot.
 Also, this robotic arm has the potential to telescope, which enables it to access and interact with other objects.

 - Cylindrical Robot Arm - It consists of a cylinder attached to a base.
 The cylinder rotates on the base to enable the robot arm to interact with the environment across all directions.
-It has a long metal shaft connected to the cylinder and another metal shaft through elbows.
-These elbows can bend through the internal mechanism screw jacks or gears.
-A rack and a pinion system operated by a grooved gear and a long, grooved strip controls the rotating functions of a robotic wrist.
-The strip moves along a direction to turn the gear through friction generated by the grooves present on the strip and gear.
+It has a long metal shaft connected to the cylinder and another metal shaft through its elbows.
+These elbows can bend through the internal mechanism of screw jacks or gears.
+A rack and a pinion system operated by a grooved gear and a long, grooved strip control the rotating functions of a robotic wrist.
+The strip moves along a given direction to turn the gear through friction generated by the grooves present on the strip and gear.

 - Spherical Robot Arm - This robot includes two pivotal joints comprising rings that turn on pivots.
 It also features a prismatic joint that includes a rectangular object sliding inside a larger rectangular object.
 All these joints are enclosed within a spherical structure to which the robotic arm is attached.
-The two pivotal joints are fixed perpendicular to enable the arm to rotate up, down, left and right.
+The two pivotal joints are fixed perpendicularly to enable the arm to rotate up, down, left and right.
 The prismatic joint enables the arm to stretch and interact with the environment.

 - SCARA Robot Arm - This arm includes Z-shaped joints having axes on both ends.
-It also includes a pivotal joint on both ends of the Z-shaped structure, and another pivotal joint in the middle.
+It also includes a pivotal joint on both ends of the Z-shaped structure and another pivotal joint in the middle.
 The bottom of the robot arm is attached to a pedestal.

 Products on the Market - Advancements